rita33cool1/IoT-System-Gateway/docker-engine/README.md

-This YC-docker-engine is modified from [Moby](https://github.com/moby/moby) project
+This docker-engine is modified from [Moby](https://github.com/moby/moby) project

 1. You need to modify layer/layer_store.go line 440 to your own path
 2. Start the original docker engine